enceeobee/codefights/README.md

 # codefights

-My ~codefights~ solutions in JavaScript.
+My ~codefights~ codesignal solutions in JavaScript.

 _Disclaimer: It's not my intention to provide answers for folks working through code exercises on their own.
-It'll be that much more rewarding when you solve them on your own!_
+It'll be much more rewarding to you solve them yourself!_